-- Lightly coat a 13x9-inch pan with cooking spray.
-Heat oven to 350 F.
+Lightly coat a 13-by-9-inch pan with cooking spray.
+Heat the oven to 350 F.

-- In a large bowl, combine flour, baking powder, salt, and 3/4 cup sugar.
+In a large bowl, combine the flour, baking powder, salt, and 3/4 cup of sugar.
 Add 4 ounces softened butter, milk, and eggs.
-Beat at medium speed 4 minutes.
+Beat it with a hand mixer or on a stand mixer at medium speed for 4 minutes.

-- Pour half the batter into prepared pan, then layer on half the apples.
-Spoon all but 1/2 cup of the remaining batter over the apples, covering completely.
+Pour half of the batter into the prepared pan, then layer on half of the thinly sliced apples.
+Spoon all but 1/2 cup of the remaining batter over the apples, covering them completely.

-- Cut remaining 1/4 cup sugar and cloves into 3 tablespoons cold butter and sprinkle over the unbaked cake.
+Cut the remaining 1/4 cup sugar and the cloves into 3 tablespoons cold butter and sprinkle this over the unbaked cake.

-- Sprinkle with confectioners' sugar, if desired, and cut into 12 squares.
+Sprinkle the top of the cake with powdered sugar, if desired, and cut it into 12 squares.